Green Current Solutions: A Unique Niche Fueled by Passion and Purpose

 HDPE (high-density polyethylene) is the type of plastic used by GCS, whereas PET plastic is too soft and flexible to make pallets, Becker says.
 “High-density polyethylene is ideal because it’s more rigid, it’s strong, it’s chemical resistant.
 Its mechanical properties make for a better pallet.”

 The connection between the two organizations is symbiotic: LL&W supplies GCS with discarded plastics, turning an environmental burden into a revenue stream that flows back to support LL&W’s continued river cleanups.
-Most municipal recycling centers can process plastics like laundry jugs, bottles and most household items.
+Most municipal recycling centers can process plastics like laundry jugs, bottles, and most household items.
 GCS addresses the challenge that LL&W constantly faced by handling the larger plastics that centers can’t take – such as barrels, buckets, and milk crates.
 There are other companies that produce similar plastic pallets, but GCS is the only one that re-uses river cleanup plastics.

-Since its inception in 1998, the nonprofit LL&W has removed over 13.4 million pounds of trash from America’s rivers.
+Growing a new business Since its inception in 1998, the nonprofit LL&W has removed over 13.4 million pounds of trash from America’s rivers.
 “We like to tell our customers that buying our pallets helps support the mission of Living Lands & Waters to keep America’s rivers clean,” Becker says.

 GCS launched in 2019, but the pandemic in 2020 slowed the start of the business.
 In 2021, GCS bought and renovated the former McLaughlin Body building at 401 12th Ave., East Moline, Ill.
 They have a 71,000-square-foot manufacturing facility and a nearby 32,000-square-foot warehouse for their shredding and grinding operations (the first steps in pallet production).
 The warehouse also stores the large plastic items LL&W pulls out of waterways.
 GCS started production in August 2023.

+Most companies are moving away from wood pallets, except for shipping goods very far, where they can’t get those pallets back, Becker says.
 Certain industries are more likely to use plastic pallets, such as pharmaceuticals, since wood pallets are porous and can absorb anything.
 “They can harbor bugs and insects,” she says.
-“A plastic pallet makes sense in those applications since it’s never a concern, They’re non-porous; they’re more easily sanitized.”
+“A plastic pallet makes sense in those applications since it’s never a concern.
+They’re non-porous; they’re more easily sanitized.”

-GCS says there are many reasons why plastic pallets are also more cost effective than wood, including:
+GCS says there are many reasons why plastic pallets are also more cost-effective than wood, including:

+The unique GCS niche Becker takes pride in the fact that GCS also is the world’s only Women’s Business Enterprise National Council woman-owned pallet manufacturer.
 “That’s another thing that differentiates us from our competitors,” she says.
 “These days, a lot of big companies are trying to invest in a diverse supplier base.”
 Tammy’s husband Chad helps her by promoting GCS since he “knows a lot of people, who know people,” his wife says.
 Among Pregracke’s many honors, he was named the 2013 CNN Hero of the Year nationwide.
 “He helps us get in the door at a lot of different companies.”
 Becker says she is in a win-win situation, reflecting the true circular logo of recycling.

 GCS has two full-time employees, with plans to grow its workforce.
 The huge injection-molding machines are automated to work on their own, including robotic arms.
 “Both machines can be running, pumping out pallets all day, and there’s one person on the floor,” she says.
 “It’s able to keep our prices down.”
 GCS contracts with trucking firms to ship the pallets, furthering their efforts to support indirect jobs, as most of its customers are outside its Quad Cities home base.
 “Everybody we talk to are big, multinational companies, so they have facilities all over the place,” Becker says.

+Bridge Investment Community Development Corporation (Bridge Investment) played a crucial role in helping GCS get off the ground.
 In 2023, as Green Current navigated the transition in financing, Bridge Investment stepped in with a much-needed small business loan.
 Starting the business during the global pandemic was hard, especially with delays getting equipment, Becker says.
 Municipal recycling centers had closed down since no one was buying plastics before then, she says.
 GCS also acquires recycled plastics from other suppliers.

 “The loan came at a critical time, allowing us to bridge the gap between one loan and the next,” Becker says.
 With favorable terms, the Bridge Investment loan helped GCS with working capital to help cover expenses as they worked to become operational.
+“There was this transition

 The connection between the two organizations is symbiotic: LL&W supplies GCS with discarded plastics, turning an environmental burden into a revenue stream that flows back to support LL&W’s continued river cleanups.
-Most municipal recycling centers can process plastics like laundry jugs, bottles and most household items.
+Most municipal recycling centers can process plastics like laundry jugs, bottles, and most household items.
 GCS addresses the challenge that LL&W constantly faced by handling the larger plastics that centers can’t take – such as barrels, buckets, and milk crates.
 There are other companies that produce similar plastic pallets, but GCS is the only one that re-uses river cleanup plastics.

-Since its inception in 1998, the nonprofit LL&W has removed over 13.4 million pounds of trash from America’s rivers.
+Growing a new business Since its inception in 1998, the nonprofit LL&W has removed over 13.4 million pounds of trash from America’s rivers.
 “We like to tell our customers that buying our pallets helps support the mission of Living Lands & Waters to keep America’s rivers clean,” Becker says.

 GCS launched in 2019, but the pandemic in 2020 slowed the start of the business.
 In 2021, GCS bought and renovated the former McLaughlin Body building at 401 12th Ave., East Moline, Ill.
 They have a 71,000-square-foot manufacturing facility and a nearby 32,000-square-foot warehouse for their shredding and grinding operations (the first steps in pallet production).
 The warehouse also stores the large plastic items LL&W pulls out of waterways.
 GCS started production in August 2023.

+Most companies are moving away from wood pallets, except for shipping goods very far, where they can’t get those pallets back, Becker says.
 Certain industries are more likely to use plastic pallets, such as pharmaceuticals, since wood pallets are porous and can absorb anything.
 “They can harbor bugs and insects,” she says.
-“A plastic pallet makes sense in those applications since it’s never a concern, They’re non-porous; they’re more easily sanitized.”
+“A plastic pallet makes sense in those applications since it’s never a concern.
+They’re non-porous; they’re more easily sanitized.”

-GCS says there are many reasons why plastic pallets are also more cost effective than wood, including:
+GCS says there are many reasons why plastic pallets are also more cost-effective than wood, including:

 - No disposal costs because GCS will buy back and recycle plastic pallets when they reach their end of life.